 Avoid blues and blacks because they don’t provide enough contrast with black printer ink.

-If you are editing with Microsoft Word’s Track Changes, you can change the color of specific types of edits, such as insertions and strikethroughs, in the Advanced Track Changes Options dialog box.
+If you are editing with Microsoft Word’s Track Changes, check out “How to Change the Color of Track Changes in Microsoft Word” to learn how to change the color of specific types of edits, such as insertions and deletions.

 3. Record and Save Each Round of Editing